Northview High School Medication Policy

 As we near the cold and flu season, I wanted to remind you of our medication policy at Northview.
 We are not allowed to give medication with verbal permission, so please take a moment to review this policy to help us better care for your student.

 Over the Counter Medications: Students are allowed to carry over-the-counter medications only.
 These medications must be in the original container and are only for your student's personal use – they cannot be shared.
-A student is permitted to carry only one day's supply of any over-the-counter medication with him/her.
+High school students may carry medications in the following categories with them during the school day, field trips or other school-related activities: Acetaminophen, Antacids, Cough or Throat Lozenges, Ibuprofen, Midol, Oral antihistamines.
 If it is more convenient, we can administer over-the-counter medications from the clinic.
 Please complete the Authorization to Give Medication Form (linked on the right hand side of this page) and bring the completed form and the medication in the original container to the clinic.
 Any unused medication will be sent home at the end of the school year.

 Prescription Medications: All prescription medications must be administered through the clinic.
 Please complete the Authorization to Give Medication Form (linked on the right side of this page) and have your doctor sign.
 Bring the completed form and the medication in the original container to the clinic.